grahamkirby/race-timing/README.md

 [![Build and test](https://github.com/grahamkirby/race-timing/actions/workflows/maven.yml/badge.svg)](https://github.com/grahamkirby/race-timing/actions/workflows/maven.yml)

-This software was originally written to process results for races organised by [Fife Athletic Club](//fifeac.org), although it would probably work for other races.
+This software was originally written to process results for amateur athletics races organised by [Fife Athletic Club](//fifeac.org), although it would probably work for other races.
 Reports of success or otherwise would be welcome, by email to the author.